Cottage | 2 bedrooms | sleeps 5

 At Ancienne Laiterie we offer the perfect private and relaxing get away for families, honeymooners/couples, painters inspired by the countryside and views and activity seeking travellers.
-We are a small farm with the dairy/hoilday Cottage joined at the back of the barn which is the home to many nesting birds, owls and on occasions bats.
+We are a small farm with the dairy/hoilday Cottage joined to the main farmhouse at the back of the barn which is the home to many nesting birds, owls and on occasions bats.
 In this beautiful country setting we have renovated the dairy to include all modern comforts mixed with original features and French antiques.
 We also let you indulge in lovely linens and we offer a range of dining/menus using fresh local produce.
 The swimming pool is south facing for sun seekers and the grounds are full of shady spots for reading, painting, contemplating, enjoying a glass of wine or just dozing!
 Close by are lots of walks, cycle tracks and rafting is 10 mins away.
 We are rural but not remote as it is only 3km to the pretty village of Lasseube and 9km to Oloron St Marie with all facilities, shops and restaurants.
 We are right next to the Tour de France route, the Pau Historique automobile Grand Prix and 4* equestrian 3 day event.
 All the local villages have markets and small festivals throughout the year.
 I nearly forgot to mention Vanille and Mozart our resident donkeys who love being brushed), Minette and Henri the cats and our four chickens Isadora, Violet, Mary and Joan.

 The downstairs is open plan with french doors onto the private terrace overlooking the fields.
 The rustic old oak dining table is next to the French doors and kitchen for easy dining and country views.
 The lounge has a restored antique sofa, armchair and rocking chair, wine rack(!), wall mounted TV and DVD and CD/MP3 on the sideboard.
 All the original oak beams are exposed and there are warm terracota floor tiles.
 On the adjacent exterior terrace there is a large teak dining table, chairs and parasol which is surrounded by fields, gardens and flower pots.
 Sun loungers (and another small dining table if required) are provided on the patio terrace by the pool.
 There is a wide wood staircase to the first floor landing lit by old french chandeliers and antique wall lights.
 The two bedrooms are at either end of the landing.
 The double room has upholstered French antique bed and matching wardrobe, chair and dressing table.
 The twin (or double) room has a mix of contemporary and old oak furnishings.
 The double room ensuite has a deep oval bath with old fashioned taps and hand held shower and an antique marble topped wash stand.
 The twin room has a 'rainforest' shower over the bath aswell as the handheld shower and old fashioned taps.
 Both bathrooms have rustic tiles and a heated towel radiator.
 We aim to give you lots of comfort alongside lots of rustic charm.
 The kitchen has all modern equipment and lots of crockery and cooking stuff.
 We provide a welcome pack of local bread, eggs, milk and a few other goodies when you arrive.
 Last but not least home made ice cream is our speciality!!

-Ancienne Laiterie is available for self catering rental for one or two weeks in July and August and either self catering or B&B all other times of the year.
-In the case of B&B guests may be sharing facilities with other people as there are two bedrooms.
-There is another room available in the owners farmhouse if your group is too big to fit into the cottage.
-This is a double room sharing the bathroom and shower room and two toilets.
+Ancienne Laiterie is available for self catering rental for two weeks in July and August and one or two weeks self catering all other times of the year.
 The Cottage can sleep 4 or 5 as follows.
 4 adults (2 in each room) or two adults and up top three children in the second room.
 We do provide meals, up to a maximum of three per week all using local, fresh seasonal produce served with local wines.

 Pyrenees Atlantique has an all year round mild climate with hot summers in June, July and August, warm with more rain in April and May and the coldest months in January and February.
 The mild climate gives lush vegetation and flowers almost all year round making the countryside particularly pretty.
 It is often possible to enjoy sunny days and alfresco dining right through to December.
 The area consists of the beautiful beaches of the Atlantic coast to the west, the Pyrenees and access to Spain in the south, and Bordeaux and the wine regions of the North.
 The economy of Aquitaine and around Lasseube is dominated by agriculture, wine (Jurancon and Madiran being the local appellations) and natural gas extraction, plus a wide variety of tourist activities including skiing, gastronomy, medieval towns, cycling, walking on the route de St Jaques de Compostelle, horse riding, golf, surfing.
 Locally, Brebis (sheeps milk) cheese, Jurancon (sweet aperitif and dry all round drinking) wine, and Rosanne peaches are the most famous.
 The production of Brebis still follows the age old tradition of the Berger (shepherd) taking the sheep to high mountain pastures in the summer for three months and living in isolation to make the cheese.There is also the Blond D'aquitaine beef, free range duck, lots of different types of honey and cherry confiture.
 Pau is the largest city and has a significant British influence with lots of stunning old villas along the Promenade de le Pyrenees.
 There is also a beautiful chateaux and many chic shops and interesting restaurants including one in nearby Jurancon that boasts 2 Michelin stars.
 Pau is often home to the Tour de France cyclists and the Historique Automobile Grand Prix runs every year in May.
 Biarritz is the buzzing and chic seaside resort and close by is the smaller more informal resort of St Jean De Luz.
 The area is dotted with small bastide towns with lovely local auberges, fast running streams and markets.
 There are small towns nestled in the Pyreneen foot hills with cheese and wine festivals, animals and local crafts on show.
 Oloron St Marie has a particularly pretty old town with magnificant views of the surrounding area.
 Other attractions include many thermal/spa towns, the 4*equestrian three day event, horse racing at the Pau Hippodrome.
 The Cottage is only an hour away from the popular ski resorts of Gourette and Pierre St Martin.